-Strike owns the high grade Apurimac Magnetite Iron Ore Project and Cusco Magnetite Iron Ore Project in Peru and the Paulsens East Iron Ore Project in Western Australia.
-Strike is also developing a number of battery minerals related projects around the world, including the highly prospective Solaroz Lithium Brine Project in Argentina, the Burke Graphite Project in Queensland and a lithium exploration tenement in Western Australia.
+Strike Resources Limited is an ASX listed resource company which is developing the Paulsens East Iron Ore Project in Western Australia.
+Strike also owns the Apurimac Magnetite Iron Ore Project and Cusco Magnetite Iron Ore Project in Peru and a number of battery minerals related projects around the world, including the Solaroz Lithium Brine Project in Argentina and the Burke Graphite Project in Queensland.
+The Paulsens East Iron Ore Project (Strike 100%) is located in the Pilbara, Western Australia.
+Strike is completing a Feasibility Study on the Paulsens East Iron Ore Project.